ffis/rt-map/README.md

 We need:

 + Before start requisites:
-  - an indoor map in high resolution, lets say of at least 2000px of width and 1000px of height.
+  - an indoor map in high resolution, let's say of at least 2000px of width and 1000px of height.
   - a web service that provides real time information related to what beds are being used and some details of who does.
 + Phase 1: